ColasNahaboo/advent-of-code-my-solutions/bash/2021/README.md

 - I had to understand the input to use its peculiarities, I was not going to solve the general case.
 I found that the programe was actually a serie of 14 distinct nearly identical sections of 18 instructions, each one working only the current input digit of the model number, and the Z value of the previous section.
 I thus separated the code in 18 similar simple computations steps of the form `z[n+1] = function-of(z[n], input-digit[n])`.
 Still too slow in bash, but this time the C translation was able to complete in less than an hour, so I decided to stop there.
 - More optimisations could be done by abstracting more the code into some stack machine as is done in the reddit thread, but I will leave this as an exercise to the reader.

 In the end, one could say I cheated by using C code, but it is debatable, as prototyping in shell and only rewriting too slow parts in C is a traditional unix culture of mixed programming, and moreover the C code is using the exact arithmetic syntax of the bash version, just copied untranslated.
 In a way I just used C as a ... bash compiler.
-I have left the genertwed C code, `d24.c` in the sources so that you can see what it is like, but it is re-generated, compiled and run on the fly by `d24-1.sh` and `d24-2.sh`.
+I have left the generated C code, `d24.c` in the sources so that you can see what it is like, but it is re-generated, compiled and run on the fly by `d24-1.sh` and `d24-2.sh`.

 ## Lessons learned
 This Advent of Code was quite fun, and quite instructive.
 What I learned: